zilliztech/zdoc/docs/tutorials/metrics-and-alerts/manage-organization-alerts.md

 - **Receiving notifications**: Available to any organization member if designated by the owner.

-For a detailed explanation of user roles, refer to [User Roles](./user-roles).
+For a detailed explanation of user roles, refer to [Manage Organization Users](./organization-users).

 ## View organization alerts{#view-organization-alerts}